Competition and Complexity in Amphiphilic Polymer Morphology: Introduction

 where~$\eta_d:=\eta_1-\eta_2$.
 The Functionalized Cahn Hilliard equation is the associated $H^{-1}$ gradient flow, \beq u_t = \Delta \mu(u), \eeq supplemented with periodic boundary conditions on $\Omega$.
-The mathematical focus of the paper is on the multiscale analysis of the evolution co-existing systems of codimension one and two admissible morpholgies.
-On the~$O(\eps^{-1})$ time scale we find that the $H^{-1}$ gradient flow drives well separated filament and bilayer structures through a competitive quenched mean-curvature driven flow mediated through the common value of the spatially constant far-field chemical potential, $\mu_1$.
-The Mullins-Sekerka problem familiar to Cahn Hilliard evolution is present, but is unforced and has a trivial solution for both the codimension one bilayer and codimension two filament morphologies.
-As a consequence the curvature evolution is largely a local phenomena, coupled to global structure only through the interaction with the spatially constant far-field value of the chemical potential.
-The physical union of admissible codimension one and codimension two morphologies yields an admissible structure so long as the reaches are disjoint; the extension to an outer solution requires only a common value of the spatially constant chemical potential, $\mu_1$.
+The choice of the $H^{-1}$ gradient is a reflection of its status as the simplest local gradient that preserves mass.
+The mathematical focus of the paper is on the multiscale analysis of the evolution codimension one and two structures.
+On the~$O(\eps^{-1})$ time scale we find that the $H^{-1}$ gradient flow drives well separated filament and bilayer structures through a competitive, mean-curvature driven flow mediated through the common value of the spatially constant far-field chemical potential, $\mu_1$ defined in (\ref{MB-eq:Mu1}).
+We show in section 2 that the nonlocal Mullins-Sekerka problem familiar to Cahn Hilliard evolution is present but is unforced, and on the long time scales we consider the far-field chemical potential relaxes to a trivial, spatially-constant for both codimension one bilayer and codimension two filament morphologies.
+As a consequence, the geometric evolution is local.